 - The firearm was substantially concealed from view.

-Firearm Capable of Being Concealed
+Firearms capable of Being Concealed

 Do all weapons or firearms trigger criminal liability under California Penal Code 25400 PC?
 No. You only commit the crime of carrying a concealed weapon if you carry a “firearm capable of being concealed on the person.”
 A firearm capable of being concealed on the person is defined as (1) any device designed to be used as a weapon, (2) from which a projectile is expelled by combustion or force of explosion, and (3) with a barrel less than 16 inches long.
 A firearm with an interchangeable barrel may also be included in this definition.

 Firearms that generally fit this description include pistols, handguns, revolvers, rifles, shotguns, rockets, and tasers.
 Weapons with fixed, extended barrels exceeding 16 inches are not considered to be firearms capable of being concealed on the person.
+Weapons such as BB guns, air rifles, and pellet guns, which rely on air pressure, are also generally excluded from the scope of prohibited firearms.

 Substantially Concealed

+How do you know if the firearm you are carrying is concealed for the purposes of this law?
 California courts have held that a firearm does not have to be entirely out of view or hidden to be considered “concealed” for the purposes of the concealed carry laws.
 Weapons that are substantially concealed – where most of the weapon is out of view – are considered to be concealed.
+However, firearms that are held in belt holsters are not considered to be concealed for the purposes of this law.

 Concealed Carry in a Vehicle

-It is a crime to conceal a firearm or cause to a firearm to be concealed in a vehicle that you own or that you occupy.
+It is a crime to conceal a firearm or cause a firearm to be concealed in a vehicle that you own or that you occupy.
+How, then, can you transport a firearm that you legally own without violating the law?
+Firearms can be transported in a vehicle if they are kept in locked containers that are out of reach.
+Locked containers can include the vehicle’s trunk, but do not include the glove compartment.

 Penalties for Carrying a Concealed Firearm in California